-Resale of product through two distributors accounted for approximately 12% and 10% of revenues, respectively, in the first quarter of fiscal 2000.
-No individual customer accounted for more than 10% of revenue in the first quarter of fiscal 1999.
-No export sales to customers or distributors of any individual country accounted for more than 10% of revenue in the first quarters of fiscal 2000 and fiscal 1999, respectively.
+Resale of product through three distributors accounted for approximately 19%, 14% and 12% of revenues, respectively, in the second quarter of fiscal 2000, and approximately 15%, 12% and 12%, for the first six months of fiscal 2000.
+No individual customer accounted for more than 10% of revenue in any of the periods presented.
+No export sales to customers or distributors of any individual country accounted for more than 10% of revenue in any of the periods presented.

 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS AND FINANCIAL CONDITION

-RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS AND FINANCIAL CONDITION RESULTS OF OPERATIONS

-The results of operations for the three month period ended July 3, 1999 presented include the effect of the acquisition of Vantis from June 16, 1999, which is discussed in Note 4 to the Unaudited Consolidated Financial Statements contained herein.
+The results of operations for the three month and six month periods ended October 2, 1999 presented include the effect of the acquisition of Vantis from June 16, 1999, which is discussed in Note 4 to the Unaudited Consolidated Financial Statements contained herein.